 4. Kufr ul-Nifaq

-The word nifaq is an Arabic word that means hypocrisy.
+The Arabic word nifaq means hypocrisy.
 So kufr ul-Nifaq is described as the kufr committed when a person claims to be a believer with his tongue but doesn’t believe in Islam with his heart.
-That person is called a (Munafiq) hypocrite.
+That person is called a Munafiq, a hypocrite.

 5. Kufr ul-I’rdah